Feeling a little blue after having a baby? That’s OK.

-It’s estimated that between 70 to 80 percent of women experience postpartum blues, Dr. Phan says.
+And you are certainly not alone feeling that way.
+It’s estimated between 70 to 80 percent of women experience postpartum blues.
 Postpartum blues usually get better without any treatment within one to two weeks.

 There are steps you can take to cope with these feelings.
 It starts by remembering you just delivered a baby.
 It takes time to learn about your baby and for your baby to learn about you.

 - Rest as much as possible